Ensono/amido.github.io/docs/workloads/azure/data/architecture/repository_data_azure.md

 │   ├── shared_resources        # Shared resources used across data engineering workloads
 ├── deploy          # TF modules to deploy core Azure resources (used by `build` directory) ├── docs            # Documentation
-├── pysparkle       # Python library built to streamline data processing; packaged and uploaded to DBFS ├── stacks-cli      # Example config to use when scaffolding a project using stacks-cli ├── utils           # Python utilities package used across solution for local testing ├── .pre-commit-config.yaml         # Configuration for pre-commit hooks
+├── stacks-cli      # Example config to use when scaffolding a project using stacks-cli ├── utils           # Python utilities package used across solution for local testing ├── .pre-commit-config.yaml         # Configuration for pre-commit hooks